-Virtual machines have become an important part of computing.
-They’re especially essential for businesses running cloud applications as well as home users.
+Virtual machines have become an essential part of computing.
+They’re especially vital for businesses running cloud applications as well as home users.
 The most critical function of a virtual machine is that they allow users to run multiple operating systems.

 Why is running different operating systems critical?
 Because you can run a multitude of apps without having to worry about system requirements.
 Of course, it’s the right virtual machine that will make all the difference.